ProjetsPL/treehouse-theme/collections/_posts/es/_drafts/2020-07-19-how-to-get-rid-of-aphids-5-proven-home-remedies-for-aphids.md

 toc: true
 promoted: false
 update_date: 2020-07-19
-title: How To Get Rid of Aphids?
-5 Proven Home Remedies for Aphids
+title: ¿Cómo deshacerse de los áfidos?
+5 remedios caseros probados para los áfidos
 description: "Insects are ruining your plants? \U0001F997 Learn the most effective methods and remedies to get rid of aphids. ✅ Free your garden!"
 intro: A beautiful garden is your dream but pests are ruining your plants?
 Are you